Crisis-hit Venezuela's oil output plummets in 2017 to decades low

 Still, the most vulnerable oilfields have already clocked the sharpest drops, according to Monaldi, which could limit this year’s decline.
 He forecasts production to fall another 250,000 bpd-350,000 bpd in 2018, starting from December’s average.

 “Underperformance by Venezuela helps OPEC to reach its overall (production cut) target quicker for sure.
-Once balance is achieved, they will taper the cuts,” Amrita Sen, co-founder of the firm, told Reuters.
+Once balance is achieved, they will taper the cuts,” Amrita Sen, co-founder of Energy Aspects, told Reuters.

 A further production fall could also push cash-strapped Venezuela into full default, which experts say would be one of the largest and messiest credit events in history.
-Maduro said last year that Venezuela wanted to restructure its foreign debt, which includes some $60 billion in bonds issued by PDVSA and the government, and has been late with bond payments in the last few months.
+Maduro has said Venezuela is willing to restructure its foreign debt, including some $60 billion in bonds issued by PDVSA and the government, but the country has been late with bond payments in the last few months.

 Reporting by Marianna Parraga in Houston and and Alexandra Ulmer in Caracas; Editing by Andrew Hay and Marguerita Choy